Skip to main content

 table_object.to_arrow()

-Returns the query result in Apache Arrow Table format.
+Returns the query result as a tuple consisting of an Apache Arrow Table and a dict.

 NOTE